abhirajbhattashali/abhirajbhattashali/README.md

 ## Projects

-In my GitHub repositories, you'll find a collection of projects showcasing my skills and expertise as an iOS Developer.
+In my GitHub repositories, you'll find a collection of projects showcasing my skills and expertise as a Software Developer.
 Feel free to explore them to get an idea of my work.

 If you have any questions, suggestions, or collaboration proposals,reach out to me.